 Amended June 6, 2011

 To establish a policy that will encourage responsible leave usage.
-Attendance is important to the work performance and efficiency of the LSU Health Sciences Center – New Orleans.
-When an employee fails to report to work as scheduled it can place additional and unexpected responsibilities on co-workers, which may affect morale.
+Attendance is important to the work performance and efficiency of the LSU Health Sciences Center - New Orleans (LSUHSC-NO).
+When an employee fails to report to work as scheduled it can place additional and unexpected responsibilities on co-workers, which may affect morale and negatively affect University operations.
 The purpose of this policy is to bring attention to the critical importance of good attendance habits and how it impacts productivity across the organization.
 This policy will improve efficient service to our clients and will also improve morale by reducing the negative consequences of absenteeism on co-workers.

 Unscheduled Absences - For all classified employees who have been given written supervisory notices regarding their absenteeism, an unscheduled absence shall be one for which the employee did not obtain verbal or written approval by close of business on the employee's regular scheduled workday prior to the absence.
 A supervisor may request an exception(s) from this provision from the appointing authority for rational business reasons.

 The policy is based on Civil Service Rule 12.6(a) 2, which reads as follows:

 12.6 Non-disciplinary Removals

 (a) An employee may be non-disciplinarily removed under the following circumstances:

 1. When, on the date the notice required by Rule 12.7 is mailed, hand delivered, or orally given, the employee is unable to perform the essential functions of his/her job due to illness or medical disability and has fewer than eight (8) hours of sick leave.
 An employee removed under this provision shall be paid for all remaining sick leave.